 The best backpacking backpacks are designed with a way of carrying a water bladder inside the pack and close to the body.
 Water is one of the heaviest items that needs to be in your pack.
 I like one top pocket for carrying essential gear that can be found quickly but this can also be accomplished with a plastic baggy or dry sack that is packed near the top.
 Those top pockets aren’t essential and they can add a lot of unnecessary fabric weight.
 Tiedowns and built-in bungee cords are nice to have for strapping on extra gear, but if you buy the right size pack very little will need to be strapped on.
 These often add unnecessary weight as well.
 The moral to this is that less is often more.
 The more dividers and pockets a bag has the heavier it will be.

-Jennifer has been using her North Face Terra 55 since 2012.
-This has been a workhorse of a backpack.
-The newer model has different color selections and appears to be lighter making it an even better option.
-In 2012 the 55L volume was perfect as I was carrying and filling a 65L back then.
-These days we have upgraded our backpacking gear so much that this 55L pack is almost a little too large.
-In order to compensate, Jennifer carries the larger but lighter items while I carry the smaller but heavier ones.
+Jennifer used a North Face Terra 55 from 2012 through 2020.
+It was a workhorse of a backpack and a great choice for those new to backpacking.
+The newer model has different color selections and is lighter making it an even better option.
+In 2012 the 55L volume was perfect as I was carrying and filling a 65L pack back then.
+These days we have upgraded our backpacking gear so much that the 55L pack is a little too large.
+In order to compensate, Jennifer would carry the larger but lighter items while I carried the smaller but heavier ones.
 One of the many benefits of backpacking together is being able to share the load.
 Regardless the Terra 55 is a great option for anyone looking for a reliable, and lightweight pack.

 Backpack Rain Covers